marshalloffutt/developer-portal/README.md

 This app is a tool for junior developers to keep track of resources they are interested in.
 It is essentially a to-do list app, but also uses the GitHub API to display profile, and commits count.
 User can sort resources by type, and can also add new resources, or delete unwanted resources.

-The deployed version of this app can be viewed [here](https://developer-portal-f10f9.firebaseapp.com/).

 ## Screenshot

 ![homeview](images/screenshot1.png)